Go to content

 7. Stegastein

 Get an eagle’s eye fjord view!
 The Stegastein viewing platform projects 30 metres out into the air, 650 metres directly over the Aurlandsfjord.
-This viewing platform, which is made of steel and clad in pine, has attracted a lot of attention for its design and is located on the National Tourist Route between Aurland and Lærdal – the section known as “Snøvegen”, the Snow Road.
-Driving the National Tourist Routes in general are a hot tip for your holiday in Norway.
+This viewpoint, which is made of steel and clad in pine, has attracted a lot of attention for its design and is located on the National Scenic Route between Aurland and Lærdal – the section known as “Snøvegen” (the Snow Road).
+Driving the National Scenic Routes in general are a hot tip for your holiday in Norway.

 8. Viking Valley